 The bar is exactly what you would imagine it to be like if you walked into it 100 years ago.
 The place serves one of the best pints of Guinness in the city, so you must visit for that along.
 As well as the great atmosphere and hospitality provided.

 3. The Dirty Onion

 At this place, you can enjoy a traditional Irish bar experience that offers a modern twist while in Belfast.
 It is housed in one of Belfast’s oldest buildings adding a unique character and charm to the place.

 The Dirty Onion offers one of the biggest beer gardens in Belfast and a cosy fire inside, perfect to visit any time of the year.
 The place provides entertainment every single night and is great for craft beer and whiskey.

 This is one of the best places to head to in Belfast to try an amazing variety of handcrafted cocktails and Cuban food.
 It offers a unique experience that you won’t find anywhere else in Belfast.
 The amazing combination of cocktails, lively music and fiesta experience is something you’ll not quickly forget.

 This is one of Belfast’s most popular rooftop bars located in the historic Linen Quarter.
 One of the best places to spend time during the summer, take in the city views and enjoy a cold drink.
 Even in winter, they provide you with blankets and winter warmers so you can have a nice time here all year round.

 These are just a few of my personal recommendations but make sure you also check out The National, Rita’s, Bootleggers, Muriels, and Cuckoo to name a few.

 Day Trips From Belfast – Belfast Travel Guide Tips

-There some great attractions just outside Belfast that are also worth visiting while you are in Northern Ireland’s Capital City.
-Here’s my recommendation to best day trips from Belfast guide.
+There are some great attractions just outside Belfast that are also worth visiting while you are in Northern Ireland’s Capital City.
+Here’s my recommendation for the best day trips from the Belfast guide.